Harris Academy Merton

 Harris Academy Merton (formerly Tamworth Manor High School, and prior to that Pollards Hill High School) is a secondary school and sixth form located in the London Borough of Merton district of Mitcham.
-When inspected by Ofsted in 2012, it was judged to be outstanding.
+When inspected by Ofsted in both 2012 and 2022, it was judged to be outstanding.

 History

 In 2004 Merton council decided that Tamworth Manor School should cease to be maintained by the local council but become an academy.
 This led to protests.
 The decision had been taken by the Labour administration on Merton Council and was strongly supported by the local MP Siobhain McDonagh and Labour councillors.
 It was opposed by the then Conservative opposition on Merton Council.
 Rob MacDonald, an activist in the Socialist Party and brought the case to the High Court.
 He urged parents to contest the "privatisation" of education.